jason-weiser/pastaquote/README.md

 	- Follow [this link](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) to learn how to do it for Twitter.
 Also, good luck.
 	- And [this link](https://dev.to/bitsrfr/getting-started-with-the-mastodon-api-41jj) has a good description of how to do so under the "Find your access token" header.

 6. Set up your .csv file full of posts.
 See https://assets.jasonweiser.com/files/data/dune_quotes.csv for an example.
+The .csv is not really even a .csv file.
+It's just a file where each thing you want to pot is a new line.
 You can post whatever you want, **but "quotes" has to be in the first line**.
 Either save this to your server or to a publicly-available webpage.

 7. Update the config.yaml with your credentials:
 ```